 Like, I might solicit beta readers and everything.

 Considering my last novel came out a month into the COVID pandemic, having two books coming out in the coming year is really something to be excited about.

 Smashwords’ End-of-Year Sale is still going–and will extend through New Years Day.
 My entire library is 50% off during that time (NOTE: on Smashwords only), and Bounty (the first book in the Jill Andersen series) is free.
 Check me out here and beef up your library (or a loved one’s, if you’re gifting them an e-reader for the holiday).

 Did you know that if you do, you’ll receive a free novella?
 Specifically, the Bounty prequel Boundless?

 About J.D.
 Cunegan

-Follow J.D. on Facebook, Twitter, Goodreads. and DeviantArt.
+Follow J.D. on Facebook, Twitter, and Goodreads.